Cold calling is dead!

 They will make you feel like a robot and they do take away your natural style and you are NOT yourself when you're following a bad script that does not allow your personality—to a degree—to shine through.

-So have the discipline and professionalism to test several openings—or use those offered and tested in The Make Every Sale Program—so you know what opening works best for:
+So have the discipline and professionalism to test several openings—or use those offered and tested in the private sales training community—so you know what opening works best for:

 - Executive assistants